-Hong Kong government releases draft new national security law
+Hong Kong prepares tough new national security punishments

 “The Hong Kong SAR [Special Administrative Region] can then focus its efforts on developing the economy, improving people’s livelihood and maintaining the long-term prosperity and stability of Hong Kong.”

-The bill is unlikely to encounter significant opposition in the Legislative Council.

-Pro-Beijing candidates swept the last polls in December 2021 after changes to electoral rules cut the number of directly-elected seats and ensured only those deemed loyal to China could contest.
-The house has no opposition members.
+Previous administrations shied away from introducing Article 23 after 500,000 people took to the streets of the city in 2003 after the government of then Chief Executive Tung Chee-hwa tried to bring in the legislation.

+But the latest draft is being considered in a vastly changed political environment.

-Beijing imposed a national security law on Hong Kong in 2020 after hundreds of thousands of people took to the streets the year before calling for more democracy in protests that sometimes turned violent.
+Hong Kong is now subject to a Chinese-drafted national security law that was imposed in June 2020 after hundreds of thousands of people took to the streets the year before calling for more democracy in protests that sometimes turned violent.

 The broadly-worded Beijing law bypassed the local legislature and made acts deemed to be secession, subversion, “terrorism” and collusion with foreign forces punishable with sentences as long as life in prison.

-Human rights groups say the law has “decimated” the territory’s long-held freedoms, which Beijing had promised to respect for at least 50 years after regaining sovereignty over Hong Kong in 1997.
+While the authorities have said the law was necessary to restore stability, critics say it has “decimated” the territory’s long-held freedoms, which Beijing had promised to respect for at least 50 years after regaining sovereignty over Hong Kong in 1997.

 Thousands have been arrested, media and civil society groups have closed, and many pro-democracy politicians have gone into exile.

-Media tycoon Jimmy Lai, who owned the Apple Daily tabloid, is currently on trial in one of the most high profile national security cases.
+Media tycoon Jimmy Lai, owner of the Apple Daily tabloid, is currently on trial in arguably the most high profile national security case.
 The Apple Daily was closed in 2021 after police raided its offices, Lai and other staff were arrested and its assets frozen.

+The legislature has also been overhauled since 2019 with pro-Beijing candidates dominant after changes to electoral rules cut the number of directly-elected seats and ensured only those deemed loyal to China could contest.
+The house has no opposition members.

+The bill is being considered just a week after a month-long public consultation process on the bill came to an end.